2025–26 Florida Atlantic Owls men's basketball team

-The 2025–26 Florida Atlantic Owls men's basketball team represents Florida Atlantic University in the 2025–26 NCAA Division I men's basketball season.
-The Owls, led by second-year head coach John Jakus, play their home games at Eleanor R. Baldwin Arena located in Boca Raton, Florida as a member of the American Conference.
+The 2025–26 Florida Atlantic Owls men's basketball team represented Florida Atlantic University in the 2025–26 NCAA Division I men's basketball season.
+The Owls, led by second-year head coach John Jakus, played their home games at Eleanor R. Baldwin Arena located in Boca Raton, Florida as a member of the American Conference.

 Previous season

 The Owls finished the 2024–25 season 18–16, 10–8 in AAC play to finish in fifth place.
 They beat Charlotte in the second round of the AAC tournament before losing to Tulane in the quarterfinals.
 They were invited to the 2025 NIT, where they lost to Dayton in the first round.